Table of Contents

 Is the North Shore calling your name?
 These are some of our favorite accommodation options.

-Debuting at the end of 2021, this hotel will be worth the wait.
+Debuting in early 2022 (the date keeps getting delayed), this hotel will be worth the wait.
 Formerly the Princeville Resort, new management is completing a massive renovation to turn it into a wellness destination.

 This low-key resort offers a casual, ocean-front option just outside of Hanalei.
 Rather than just getting a hotel room, you’ll get a full condo, but there are some amenities missing.
 You won’t find TVs, phones, or stereos in the rooms as the hotel aspires to help you truly “unplug.”

 If you’re heading to the South Shore, you’re not alone.
 This is one of the most popular areas with tourists, thanks to its mostly sunny weather and beautiful beaches (specifically, Poipu).
 You’ll find a number of resorts and vacation rentals here to choose from.

 Why stay on the South Shore of Kauai?
 Big resorts, sunny weather, and easy access to the west side (hiking and boat tours).

 Why skip the South Shore of Kauai?
 If you’d like a more unplugged experience, you won’t find it here.

 On the South Shore, you’ll find Poipu, with a number of hotels available, Old Koloa Town, and Lawai.